quickwit-oss/quickwit/docs/ingest-data/sqs-files.md

 If you prefer not to use the AWS CLI, you can also download the file and upload it manually to the source bucket using the AWS console.

-Wait approximately 20 seconds and the data should appear in the index:
+Wait approximately 1 minute and the data should appear in the index:

 ```bash
 ./quickwit index describe --index tutorial-sqs-file